Skip navigation

 Home Care

-In the meantime, you can take some steps to help deal with the itch:
+In the meantime, you can take steps to help deal with the itch:

 When to Contact a Medical Professional

-Most itching does not require medical evaluation.
+With most itching, you do not need to see a provider.
 Look for an obvious cause of itching at home.

-Have the itching checked out as soon as possible if it keeps returning and does not have an obvious cause, you have total body itching, or you have hives that keep returning.
+Have the itching checked out as soon as possible if it keeps returning and does not have a clear cause, you have itching all over your body, or you have hives that keep returning.
 Unexplained itching may be a symptom of a disease that could be serious.

 What to Expect at Your Office Visit